-Some of the physical therapy programs offered by Firelands Regional Medical Center are:
+Physical therapy programs offered by Firelands Regional Medical Center include:

-- STAR Program®: Offers premium oncology rehabilitation services to cancer survivors undergoing treatment or living with its aftermath.
+Offers premium oncology rehabilitation services to cancer survivors undergoing treatment or living with its aftermath.
 Our program has been created to help survivors physically and emotionally heal from the side-effects of treatments.
 We provide our patients with the most comprehensive rehabilitation care available and all of our services are reimbursable by health insurance providers.
 Having access to world-class follow up care, without added medical costs, will allow survivors to regain their health and get their lives back on track.
+Learn more.